MullerHub/InstagramFromDogs/README.md

 You may also see any lint errors in the console.

-### Para iniciar o projeto <br/> (baixar dependencias para inicializar)execute
+### Para iniciar o projeto <br/> (baixar dependencias para inicializar), execute

 ### `npm install`

 Após a instalação das dependencias, execute:

 ### `npm run dev`